 - Swollen glands

 - Discomfort in other areas of the face, such as the jaw, temple, eyes, or ears

 How Can You Treat Dry Socket?

 You shouldn’t try to tough it out through dry socket; the problem will not go away on its own.
 Your best course of action is to visit your dentist.
 They’ll wash out the socket with a special saline solution to get rid of any food particles or bacteria that may have accumulated there.
-Then, they’ll place a special dressing over the socket to protect it and ease your pain.
+Then, they’ll place a special dressing over it to protect it and ease your pain; they’ll also likely prescribe you pain medications.
 You may need to get the dressing replaced after a few days.
 The normal recovery time after dry socket treatment is 7 – 10 days.

 Preventing Dry Socket

 Dry socket is a relatively rare complication, but that doesn’t mean you should dismiss it as a possibility.
 You can reduce your risk of suffering from it if you take a few simple precautions after your extraction surgery:

 - Avoid straws.
 The suction may dislodge the blood clot.

 - Do not use tobacco.
 Cigarettes and chewing tobacco can slow down healing time.
 Inhaling cigarette smoke too quickly might unsettle the blood clot.